Usually posts X vs. Y are shallow. This post is not. As the Fibery CEO, I have to switch off the bias. Take this post with a grain of salt.

 ClickUp = Tasks

 Here is an example.
 I’ve created a new List that contains product Epics.
-However, everywhere in UI, I see Tasks.
+However, there is no custom terminology — everywhere in UI, I see Tasks.
 You can get used to it, but it makes interactions less streamlined.
 Adding a new Epic?
 Add a Task.
 Adding a new Candidate?
 Add a Task.
 Adding a new Project?
 Add a Task.

 🦐 On the other side, you can’t model hierarchies and processes in a nice way.
 It’s not possible to have a tree view that shows Epics and Features.
 It’s not possible to have a board that shows Features by Epics, etc. Connections and relations are not a strong part of ClickUp.
 For complex processes, you will have to live with many workarounds and suffer from a lack of good abstractions.

 In Fibery everything is connected.
-The main building blocks are App, Type, Relation, and View.
-Here is an example of a connected workspace for product development.
+The main building blocks are Space, Database, Relation, and View.
+Here is an example of a connected workspace for a startup.

-Note that Types can represent hierarchy (Epic → Feature) and such structures are more natural to work with than just Tasks.
+Note that Databases can represent hierarchy (Epic → Feature) and such structures are more natural to work with than just Tasks.
 Adding a new Epic?
 Add an Epic.
 Adding a new Candidate?
 Add a Candidate.
-Fibery represents your team terminology and adapts to your process.
+Fibery represents your custom team terminology and adapts to your process.

 Translation sheet (as close as it can get)